 Speech Language Pathologist

-High Energy, self directed and motivated Speech Language Pathologists required in the Surrey School District.
+High Energy, self directed and motivated Speech Language Pathologists required with Surrey Schools.
 This growing city, with its ever changing demographics and dynamics has vacancies for qualified professionals to work with our students.

 Through quality support and learning, we commit to engaging our students in their growth as individuals and in their development of the knowledge, skills and attributes necessary to contribute to a healthy, democratic and diverse society.